lokalized/lokalized-java/README.md

 If you don't use Maven, you can drop [lokalized-3.0.0-SNAPSHOT.jar](https://repo1.maven.org/maven2/com/lokalized/lokalized/3.0.0-SNAPSHOT/lokalized-3.0.0-SNAPSHOT.jar) directly into your project.
 No other dependencies are required.

+Upgrading an existing application?
+See the [2.1-to-3.0 Java migration guide](https://lokalized.com/upgrading/2.1-to-3.0/).

 ## Why Lokalized?

 * **As a developer**, it is unrealistic to embed per-locale translation rules in code for every text string